-- Demonstrate improved communication skills. - Demonstrate the application of and the ability to use the common hand tools used in the Heating Ventilation and Air Conditioning trade. - Demonstrate knowledge of basic HVAC systems. - Demonstrate a basic understanding of HVAC electrical systems - Prepared to complete the EPA 608 exam. - Demonstrate basic skills for the installation, setup, and startup of a system. - Basic understanding of Heat Pump operation and theory.
+- · Demonstrate appropriate communication skills needed for the industry. - Demonstrate the application of and the ability to use common hand tools required in the Heating Ventilation and Air Conditioning trade. - Demonstrate knowledge of basic HVAC systems. - · Demonstrate a basic understanding of HVAC electrical systems - · Prepared to complete the EPA 608 exam. - Demonstrate basic skills for the installation, setup, and startup of a system. - Basic understanding of Heat Pump operation and theory.